HKubinhetz/FavoriteMovies/README.md

 ## Important
 If you have any doubts, please visit the code as it is very well documented.
 Besides that, feel free to contact me, it will be a pleasure to talk and learn with you!
+I'm also available for helping in your own projects!